mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/receive-new-messages/java.md

 }
 ```

-Each time a new message is received `public void onTextEvent(@NonNull NexmoTextEvent textEvent)` listener is called, the new message will be added to the `conversationEvents` collection and `updateConversationView` method will be called to reflect the changes.
+Each time a new message is received `public void onMessageEvent(@NonNull NexmoMessageEvent messageEvent)` listener is called, the new message will be added to the `conversationEvents` collection and `updateConversationView` method will be called to reflect the changes.

 # Run the app